rovelstars/discord-list/README.md

 <br>

 > ## This is the old version of RDL.
 Kept archived for showcasing in museum.
-View the latest version on [rovelstars/discord-list](https://github.com/rovelstars/discord-list)
+Latest version is currently in closed source development, may get open sourced in future.

 <br>